denten-books/plain-text/40-screen.md

 > by introducing upper harmonics in a fragmentary, non-periodic, and very
 > irregular way [@murray_setting_1905, 559].

-Murray, contrary to Bergson, assumed that human experience was discrete by nature.
+Murray, again contrary to Bergson, assumed that human experience was discrete at its core.
 For him, the regular and continuous sine wave fell under metaphysical suspicion, just as the discrete nature of computation would fall under suspicion for contemporary critics like Golumbia and Fish.
 Human experience, in Murray's view, is analogous to the saw-tooth wave: fragmentary, non-periodic, and irregular.
 The sine wave, by contrast, had the "exotic" characteristics of being cyclical, repetitive, and continuous.
-The shape of the square wave more closely resembled Murray's own normative vision of human culture.[^ln3-dervish] But how or why would any piece of technology confirm to some "natural" state of human affairs?
+The shape of the square wave more closely resembled Murray's own normative vision of human culture.[^ln3-dervish]

 The appeal to normative discourse in this context belies a kind of a technological essentialism, reductive of both technology and human nature.
 Neither can be definitively reduced to universal notions of "discrete" or "continuous."
-Under close examination, human perception and cognition involves a complex synthesis of analog and digital processes.
+Under close examination, human perception---cognition, conciousness, existence---involves a complex synthesis of analog and digital processes.
 Telegraphs and computers too function in the digital mode at some layers of the system, and at others in the analog.
-The very distinction between digital and analog, as we will continue to question it in this chapter, comes under increasing doubt.
+The very distinction between digital and analog, as I will continue to challenge it in this chapter, comes under increasing doubt.

-It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The innards of the Pollak-Virag telegraph for example reveal complex dynamics that involve long chains of trans-coding and trans-mediation, that oscillate between discrete and continuous qualities: in order to be transmitted, the signal must travel through biological "wetware," ink and paper, the mechanical action of cogs and wheels, and finally, through copper wire by means of an electric signal.
+It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The innards of the Pollak-Virag telegraph, to return to our example, reveal complex dynamics that involve long chains of trans-coding and trans-mediation, that oscillate between discrete and continuous qualities.
+In order to be transmitted, signals must travel through biological "wetware," ink and paper, the mechanical action of cogs and wheels, and finally, through copper wire by means of an electric signal.
 In the process, language, already a discrete and portable representation of thought, undergoes a number of further material-phase transformations.
 In the writing telegraph, this involves what I have been calling, borrowing from the language of concrete poetry, inter- or
 trans-mediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.[^ln5-intermedia] This entire system further participates in the complexities of the human neurological apparatus, involving haptic, visual, and cognitive feedback.
-Neither wholly digital nor analog, the signal undergoes multiple encoding changes in transmission.
+Neither wholly digital nor analog, the signal undergoes multiple encoding and phase changes in transmission.

 [^ln5-intermedia]: On intermedia in concrete poetry see @wendt_sound_1985;
 @higgins_intermedia_2001.

-I would like to pause for moment to define my terms.
-By "encoding," I mean a "controlled system of representation."
+By "encoding," if we could pause again to define the terms, I mean a "controlled mode of representation."
 Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
 Painting and other forms of uninhibited representational conventions offer limitless expressive possibilities.
-The "language" of painting is infinite.
+The "language" of painting, we might say, is infinite.
 Encoding, by contrast, reduces the universe of expressive possibilities to a limited number of salient "codes," like the alphabet.
 These codes have a formal grammar and rules of composition.
-Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting strictly cannot.
+Although the expressive potential of written language is limitless in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting strictly cannot.
+An artificial computer language constrains the vocabulary even further.
+Contrast finally the infinitude of possible brush strokes with the hundred or so reserved words available to a C++ programmer.

-It becomes clear from the description of early telegraph encoding systems that transcoding and transmediation are related.
-On the one hand, all changes between encoding systems necessitate phase transition.
-Telegraph signals change as they move from paper to wire.
-Transmediation, on the other hand, may or may not involve a change in encoding formats.
-Morse code remains the same whether played on a violin or transmitted via telegraph.
+Media, modes, and encodings are logically related, in non-obvious ways.
+Changes in the media conduit---from sound, wire, or paper for example---necessitate the corresponding modal change.
+Consider a Morse code transmission coaxed out of a violin, written on paper, or transmitted by wire.
+In each case, the encoding remains formally the same: dots and dashes.
+But the dots and dashes are expressed alternatively in ink, as sound waves, and electrical charge.
 The encoding changes however, when human speech is transferred into Morse code.
 In reading and playing music, a musician furthermore transforms musical notation---a controlled, paper-bound vocabulary---into sound waves, unlimited in their expressive potential.

 Blueprints for the writing telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of transcoding and transmediation.
-Digitality, in that sense, is besides the point.
-The telegraph is a device that pushes language, normally bound to air (as speech) and paper (as a writing system), through water and metal.
-Even today, deep beneath the sea surface, telecommunication lines ferry messages from continent to continent.[^ln5-underwater] At each end of the telegraph cable is a transmediation device that enable media transference: the message has to be extracted in some sense from the language of copper cables into the language of fiberoptics, into the language of solid state storage, and so on to the entorhinal grid.
-I use the word "media" here in the bluntest way possible: as "material basis" or "substratum" for some observed, higher-order phenomenon---in our case, communication).

-[^ln5-underwater]: See @starosielski_undersea_2015.
+Digitality defined by those terms is not a helpful reduction.
+The telegraph, more precisely, is a device that pushes language---normally bound to brains (as thought), air (as speech), paper (as a writing system)--- through metal wire.[^ln5-underwater] To "fit" into the wire, a thought changes its conduit media.
+It undergoes a number of modal transformations in the
+process: from the hexagonal grid patterns at regions of cortical anatomy, to ripple-like sound waves, to rectangular sentences and paragraphs arranged spatially on paper, to the chain of charged electrons, arranged serially along the length of the wire.
+An arrangement of cells, changes into an arrangement of air molecules, ink, and copper each entailing their own systems of encoding and mechanisms of storage, retrieval, and transmission.
+The affordances of media change.
+A sound wave dissipates momentarily.
+Ink dries and endures.
+The electric signal travels at the speed of light.

+If we could imagine, for a moment, the human itself as a persistent data structure---an arrangement of elements of a given time signature and shape---we could say it outlasts the sounds wave, but not paper; that it moves at a pace slower than light; that it exbibits more spatial continuity than Morse code; that is less ordered and heterogeneous on a microscopic scale than copper or liquid crystal.
+The modalities of human media intersect with technology along multiple dimensions, in parts congruent, in parts divergent from the complex system.

 ## Soap Opera Effect